1. HOME

 Materiality Policies and targets KPIs and targets Related SDGs

-35% reduction in CO2 emissions (compared with 2019, basic unit)
+・ (by 2030) 35% reduction in CO2 emissions (compared with 2019, basic unit)

-75% waste recycling rate
+・ (by 2030) 75% recycling rate for waste

-85% Green Building Certification rate or higher
+・ (by 2030) 85% Green Building Certification rate or higher

 Society Creation of pleasant workplaces(Asset management company)

-●Training per employee (number of times)
+・ Training per employee (number of times)

-●Conduct regular tenant satisfaction surveys (all properties)
+・ Conduct regular tenant satisfaction surveys (all properties)

-●Join and participate in local economic organizations
+・ Join and participate in local economic organizations

-●Host local community events (number of times)
+・ Hosting of community exchange events (number of events)

-●Join and participate in area management organizations
+・ Join and participate in area management organizations

-●Continued participation in activities that contribute to the community (number of times)
+・ Continued participation in activities that contribute to the community (number of times)

 Governance Information disclosure and dialogue with stakeholders

-●Dialogue with investors (number of times)
+・ Dialogue with investors (number of times)

-●Compliance training (number of times)
+・ Employee ESG training (number of times)

 Main initiatives

-Participation in GRESB 2023
+Participation in GRESB 2024

 GRESB is an annual benchmark assessment to measure ESG (Environmental, Social and Governance) integration of real estate companies and funds, as well as the name of organization which runs the assessment.
 It was founded in 2009 by a group of major European pension funds who played a leading role in launching the Principles for Responsible Investment (PRI).
-In the 2023 GRESB Real Estate Assessment, FRC received a “4 Stars” for the 3rd consecutive year in GRESB Rating, which is based on GRESB Overall Score and its quintile position relative to global participants.
-It also won a “Green Star” designation for the 6th consecutive year by achieving high performance both in “Management Component” that evaluates policies and organizational structure for ESG promotion, and “Performance Component” that assesses environmental performance and tenant engagement of properties owned.
+In the 2024 GRESB Real Estate Assessment, FRC received a “4 Stars” for the 4th consecutive year in GRESB Rating, which is based on GRESB Overall Score and its quintile position relative to global participants.
+It also won a “Green Star” designation for the 7th consecutive year by achieving high performance both in “Management Component” that evaluates policies and organizational structure for ESG promotion, and “Performance Component” that assesses environmental performance and tenant engagement of properties owned.

 GRESB Public Disclosure